quantling/JudiLing.jl/README.md

 ## Citation

-If you find this package helpful, please cite this as follow:
+If you find this package helpful, please cite it as follows:

-Luo, X., Chuang, Y. Y., Baayen, R. H. JudiLing: an implementation in Julia of Linear Discriminative Learning algorithms for language model.
+Luo, X., Heitmeier, M., Chuang, Y. Y., Baayen, R. H. JudiLing: an implementation of the Discriminative Lexicon Model in Julia.
 Eberhard Karls Universität Tübingen, Seminar für Sprachwissenschaft.

 The following studies have made use of several algorithms now implemented in JudiLing instead of WpmWithLdl: